Cgchevis12/labreport3/labreporty3.md

 ![ing](8.png)

+If you type the command "/add-message?s=Hello" with the outcome "Hello", the method handleRequest is called with an instance of the java.net.URI class as the argument.
+The argument url in the method call would represent the URI with a path of "/add-message" and a query of "s=Hello".

+The relevant argument to the handleRequest method is url, which has a path of "/add-message" and a query of "s=Hello".
+The value of the strList field is an ArrayList of strings, which is initially empty.

+Since the path of the URI is "/add-message", the method splits the query into key-value pairs and checks if the first element is "s".
+If so, it adds the second element, which is "Hello", to the strList ArrayList.
+This means that the value of the strList field changes from an empty ArrayList to an ArrayList containing one element, "Hello".

+The method then returns the string "String added!" to indicate that the string "Hello" has been added to the ArrayList.

 The Screenshot of /add-messag: How are you

 ![ing](9.png)

-In this code, the method handleRequest is called with a URI object as an argument.

-The relevant argument to this method is the URI object, url, which represents the URL of the incoming request.
-The method first checks the path of the URL using url.getPath() and based on the path, it performs different actions.

-If the path is "/add", it splits the query part of the URL using url.getQuery() and split("=") to get the value of the string to be added.
-If the first part of the split result is "s", it adds the string to the ArrayList strList using strList.add(parameters[1]).

-If the path is "/search", it splits the query part of the URL using url.getQuery() and split("=") to get the value of the string to be searched.
-If the first part of the split result is "s", it searches the ArrayList strList for the string using a loop and contains method.
-If the string is found, it adds it to the result string.

-If the path is neither "/add" nor "/search", it returns "404 Not Found!".

-The values of the relevant field strList change based on the incoming request.
-If the request is to add a string, the string gets added to the ArrayList.
-If the request is to search for a string, the ArrayList is searched for the string.
+If you type the command "/add-message?s=How are you" with the outcome "Hello How are you", the method handleRequest is called with an instance of the java.net.URI class as the argument.
+The argument url in the method call would represent the URI with a path of "/add-message" and a query of "s=How are you".

+The relevant argument to the handleRequest method is url, which has a path of "/add-message" and a query of "s=How are you".
+The value of the strList field is an ArrayList of strings, which contains one element "Hello" from a previous request.

+Since the path of the URI is "/add-message", the method splits the query into key-value pairs and checks if the first element is "s".
+If so, it adds the second element, which is "How are you", to the strList ArrayList.
+This means that the value of the strList field changes from an ArrayList containing one element "Hello" to an ArrayList containing two elements, "Hello" and "How are you".

+The method then returns the string "String added!" to indicate that the string "How are you" has been added to the ArrayList.

 Part2: